Connecticut in the Civil War

 Exhibitions:

-"Within these Walls: One House, One Family, Two Centuries," an exhibit depicting the story of the Middlesex County Historical Society's headquarters at the General Joseph Mansfield House, a brick, five bay Federal home that has stood at 151 Main Street since 1817, and the family who lived there.
+“Within these Walls: One House, One Family, Two Centuries,” a permanent exhibit depicting the story of the Middlesex County Historical Society’s headquarters at the General Joseph Mansfield House, a brick, five bay Federal home that has stood at 151 Main Street since 1817, and the family who lived there.
 The Middlesex County Historical Society, 151 Main St, Middletown.
 (860) 346-0746 www.middlesexhistory.org

 "Hard & Stirring Times: Middletown & the Civil War," a permanent exhibition exploring the Civil War at home and on the battlefield.
 The Middlesex County Historical Society, 151 Main St, Middletown.
 (860) 346-0746 www.middlesexhistory.org